OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/import.md

 This command allows you to import items from one Octopus Deploy server into another Octopus Deploy server.

+**Note:** Both the source and destination Octopus Deploy servers should be running the same version.

 We currently support importing:

 - Projects